mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ### galeramon

-The Galeramon monitor is a simple router designed for use with MySQL Galera cluster.
+The Galeramon monitor is a simple monitor designed for use with MySQL Galera cluster.
 To execute the galeramon monitor an entry as shown below should be added to the MaxScale configuration file.

 ```
 [Galera Monitor]